 Child Support from Out of Province

-If you want to apply for child or spousal support or to change (vary) an existing support order and the other party lives in a jurisdiction listed below, you can follow the process under the Interjurisdictional Support Orders (ISO) Act.
-The Act streamlines the process by reducing two court hearings to one and speeds up the enforcement of a Canadian support order.
+If you want to apply for child or spousal support or to change (vary) an existing support order and the other party lives in a jurisdiction listed below, you can follow the process under the Interjurisdictional Support Orders (ISO) Act and the Divorce Act.

 How do I start an ISO application?

-If you live in PEI, the steps for obtaining a support order under the ISO Act are:
+If you live in PEI, the steps for obtaining an interjurisdictional support order are:

 - You (the applicant) must complete all required ISO forms which are used to organize your information for the court.
-If you do not have a lawyer, the Child Support Guidelines Office can assist you in finalizing your forms and providing them to the PEI Reciprocity Enforcement officer.
+If you do not have a lawyer, a Child Support Guidelines Officer ((902)368-6220) can assist you to finalize your forms and providing them to the ISO Enforcement officer.
 All related forms and instructions are available at Interjurisdictional Support Orders Forms and Guides.

-- The Reciprocity Enforcement Officer will forward your sworn application package to the jurisdiction where the other party (“the respondent”) lives.
+- The ISO Enforcement Officer will forward your sworn application package to the jurisdiction where the other party (the respondent) lives.

 - A court hearing will take place in the respondent’s jurisdiction.
-Note: you are not required to attend this hearing.
-Once a Court Order is issued, the Reciprocity Officer in PEI will send you a copy of the Order.
+You are not required to attend this hearing.
+Once a Court Order is issued, the ISO Officer in PEI will send you a copy of the Order.

 How long will it take to process an ISO application?